FREE Shipping on orders over $899

 • Unsweetened green tea or herbal tea.

-• Black coffee or coffee with unsweetened almond milk.
+• Black coffee or coffee with almond milk without sugar.

 4. Trans fats

-Trans fats are bad for your overall health, and especially for people with diabetes.
-Not only do these fats increase the risk of heart disease, but they can also worsen insulin resistance.
+Trans fats are harmful to overall health, especially for people with diabetes.
+These fats not only increase the risk of heart disease but can also worsen insulin resistance.

 Examples of foods with trans fats to avoid: